alexhalcazar/Drone_Flight_Path_Simulator/README.md

 - [Express](https://www.npmjs.com/package/express/v/4.18.2)

-Ensure you are in the 'MyFirstMap' directory and run the following command:
+Ensure you are in the 'Drone_Flight_Path_Simulator' directory and run the following command:

 ```bash
 npm install